manideep-83/chat-app/README.md

 # How to Run the Application
  install node_modules in 3 folders by using npm install command after installation use npm run start in chat-frontend and npm run start in chat-backend and nodemon in chat-socket .
 3 folders should need to run 3 commands to run the application

+# Demo
+ Screenshots have been uploaded in seperate folder
 # Technologies used:
   MERN stack,Tailwind css,Framer Motion,Socket.io